ravendb/docs/version_2/docs/server/administration/configuration.markdown

     _Default:_ Normal

 * **Raven/MaxPageSize**
-    The maximum allowed page size for queries.
+    The maximum page size that can be specified on this server.
     _Default:_ 1024
     _Minimum:_ 10